Ergodic exponential maps with escaping singular behaviours: Introduction and main results

 Not much is known about ergodicity of escaping exponential maps, except for a result of Lyubich from 1987 \cite{lyubich} saying that $e^z$ is not ergodic, answering a question of Sullivan.
 A natural question to ask is whether Lyubich's result holds for all escaping maps.
 This is plausible if the singular value escapes sufficiently fast.
 However, we show below that this is not always the case.

 \begin{theorem} There exists an escaping parameter $\lambda$ such that $f_{\lambda}$ is ergodic. \end{theorem}

 The idea of construction is through perturbations in the parameter space of exponential maps.
-Let $\j(f_{\lambda})$ be the Julia set of $f_{\lambda}$.
-Recall that a parameter $\lambda$ is called \emph{non-recurrent}, if $0\in\j(f_{\lambda})$ and $0\not\in\omega(0)$.
-If, in particular, the singular orbit (i.e., the forward orbit of $0$) is finite, such a map is said to be \emph{post-singularly finite}.
-Perturbing any non-recurrent parameter we find a sequence of post-singularly finite exponential maps which approximate our desired escaping one.
-Ergodicity of the escaping map is ``inherited'' from these post-singularly finite maps.
+Recall that $f_{\lambda}$ is post-singularly finite if the forward orbit of $0$ is finite.
+Perturbing any post-singularly finite parameter we find a sequence of post-singularly finite exponential maps which approximate our desired escaping one.
+Ergodicity of the escaping map is ``inherited'' from these maps.

-The singular behaviour of the escaping map constructed in the above theorem can be described as follows: The singular value $0$ first gets close to some repelling cycle and follows this cycle for a long iterates, and then mapped close to another repelling cycle which is further right and stays there for longer iterates, and so forth.
+The singular behaviour of the escaping map constructed in the above theorem can be described as follows: The singular value $0$ first gets close to some repelling fixed point, stays there for many iterates, then gets mapped close to another repelling fixed point which is further right and stays there for even more iterates, and so forth.

-To find ergodic escaping maps, it is enough to start perturbations around post-singularly finite parameters.
-The construction, however, tells that such ergodic escaping maps can be found near any non-recurrent ones.
-We state this as a theorem, which might be of some interest.